python/devguide/index.rst

 We encourage everyone to contribute to Python and that's why we have put up this developer's guide.
-If you still have questions after reviewing the material in this guide, then the `Python Mentors`_ group is available to help guide new contributors through the process.
+If you still have questions after reviewing the material in this guide, then the `Core Python Mentorship`_ group is available to help guide new contributors through the process.

 A number of individuals from the Python community have contributed to a series